natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

 Create Content for Groups in the Content Experiment
 =====================================================

-After you select a group configuration, in the content experiment component click **View**.
+After you select a group configuration, in the content experiment component, click **View**.

 The content experiment page that opens automatically includes a container for